-Read our most frequently asked questions about record keeping for FCPs in Primary Care.
+Read our most frequently asked questions about record keeping for first contact physiotherapists (FCPs) in primary care.
 This document is designed to be used in conjunction with the CSP Record Keeping Guidance.

 My FCP consultations are only 20 minutes long.
 How do I complete my records in this time?

 - An FCP should use the same electronic record system within the [GP] practice setting.
 Core information such as past medical history and medications will already be populated and the existing templates will save you time.
 FCPs are advanced clinicians who make clinically reasoned expert decisions in order to complete a safe and effective assessment in a condensed time.
 The FCP record will need to be accurate and logical but streamlined, much like the assessment.

 Are there different regulatory requirements for records in an FCP setting?

 No. As an HCPC registrant, you have a professional and legal obligation to keep accurate records according to the HCPC Standards of Proficiency.

 While the context of clinical practice does not alter the basic content, FCP records by their nature will be a more concise recording of the key facts.
 There is likely to be a greater emphasis on red flags and safety netting.
 Services should look to use standardised quality patient resources, information leaflets and sources of information such as reliable websites to allow for quicker recording of advice given.

 - No. You can use any style of record-keeping providing it captures the elements of assessment, advice (including safety netting) and treatment that you have provided (see above).
 There is no regulatory requirement to use the SOAP format in physiotherapy records but you can use this approach if you wish.